-By EditorDavid from Slashdot's falling-backwards department
+By EditorDavid from Slashdot's learning-to-fly department

-< article continued at Slashdot's falling-backwards department
+< article continued at Slashdot's learning-to-fly department

 >Read Replies (0)